Reach Out Today

 Stress Over Gift Giving

 Perhaps one reason you are dealing with stress this holiday season is over the perceived need to buy Christmas gifts.
 Buying gifts can be expensive and time-consuming.
 Gift-giving can also be stressful if you fear that your gift will be seen as inadequate.
+Shopping and holiday travel both add to the financial and emotional stress of the season, as expenses and obligations quickly accumulate.

 If you are dealing with stress over what to buy this holiday season, just know you’re not alone.
 Polls show more than six out of every ten Americans feel stressed when it comes to selecting the right gift for their loved ones.
+Financial concerns are a main source of holiday stress for nearly half of people surveyed.
+Budgeting can help avoid financial strain during the holiday season.

 What You Can Do About It